 Enter the Travel Insurance Bill of Rights

-Partly with that in mind, Canada’s Travel Health Insurance Association (THiA)—an organization that represents more than 150 travel insurers, brokers, emergency assistance companies and other related businesses—recently introduced a new Travel Insurance Bill of Rights and Responsibilities.
+Partly with that in mind, the Travel Health Insurance Association of Canada (THiA)—an organization that represents more than 150 travel insurers, brokers, emergency assistance companies and other related businesses—recently introduced a new Travel Insurance Bill of Rights and Responsibilities.

 At their announcement, THiA revealed that 95 percent of all submitted travel health insurance claims in Canada are paid by the insurance provider (based on a KPMG survey of Canadian providers commissioned by the association).